maganezf/maganezf/README.md

 🎯 Focusing on Front-End </br>
 👀 But a Back-end enthusiastic </br>
 ⚡ Technologies, UI-UX, Design, Science, Psychology, Games and others </br>
+⚛ My personal website was created with NextJS and ReactJS </br>

 ### You can find me on